Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Manage operational layers/README.md

 ## Additional information

 You cannot add the same layer to the map multiple times or add the same layer to multiple maps.
-Instead, clone the layer with `layer.copy()` to create a new instance.
+Instead, clone the layer using `AGSLayer.copy()` to create a new instance.

 ## Tags